JullyAnneM/jdg-sso-biblioteca/README.md

    </activeProfiles>
 </settings>
 ```
-3. Make sure to change the path correctly in the settings.xml file.
+3. Make sure to change the path correctly in the settings.xml file to your Data Grid Server repository.

 #### Red Hat Single-Sign On
-1. Boot the Server and open your browser at http://localhost:8080/auth.
+1. Boot the Server with `./standalone.sh` and open your browser at http://localhost:8080/auth.
 2. Create a username/password and go to http://localhost:8080/auth/admin.
 3. Log in with your new admin user.
-4. Go to Users and add a new one at `Add User`.
+4. Go to `Users` and add a new one at `Add User`.
 This will be the user required to log into your jsp page.
 5. Change the password at `Credentials` and make sure the Temporary button is off.
-6. Go to Clients and click on `Create`.
+6. Go to `Clients` and click on `Create`.
 7. Set the id name as the same name of the application (in this case, data_grid-0.0.1-SNAPSHOT).
-8. Make sure that the URLs are all set to http instead of https.
+8. Make sure that the URLs are all set to `http` instead of `https`.
 9. Save it.

 ## Deployment
 1. Import the project downloaded here.
-2. Right-click the project in the Project Explorer tab and select `Run As → Run on Server`.
+2. Right-click the project in the `Project Explorer` tab and select `Run As → Run on Server`.
 3. Boot the Data Grid Server with a different port using the following command:
 ```
 ./standalone.sh -Djboss.socket.binding.port-offset=OFFSET_NUMBER_HERE